 The variety of scenes available to shoot are quite diverse and one could spend a lifetime shooting photos here and still not get a full collection of shots.
 The State has a huge variety of photographic subjects including color, culture, mountain vistas, desert scenery, forests, 14ers, lakes, cities and National Parks.

 Last month, I set out to try to identify what I felt were the best 20 photographers from Colorado that also shoot photos of Colorado scenes.
 I posed the question on Google Plus and received quite a few responses.
 I went through all of the responses and narrowed down the options to the top 20 photographers and have listed them here in the order that I feel they belong.
-If you did not make the list, send me an email and I'll take a look at your work!

 I made my choices based on three sets of criteria: